patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 <mark>This page is under construction</mark>

-# Healthcare Sign Language Brazil
+# Sign Language Translation for Brazilian Healthcare

+This project was done as part of an Omdena local chapter challenge with the Sao Paulo chapter.
+These challenges are open source collaborations between volunteer developers around the world, working to create AI application that solve social issues for local communities.

+Brazil has a significant deaf community, with Brazilian Sign Language (Libras) recognized as an official language.
+However, communication barriers often exist in healthcare settings, potentially compromising the quality of care for deaf patients.

+Deaf patients in Brazilian healthcare facilities frequently face challenges in communicating effectively with healthcare providers, leading to potential misdiagnoses, treatment errors, and a compromised patient experience.

+This project aimed to address this by developing a sign language translation model for Brazilian Sign Language (LIBRAS), and a demo web app to showcase the model.

+Project work:
+- Scraped data from 4 different sources
+- Cleaned the data to create a dataset of 1000+ videos of LIBRAS signs
+- Reviewed the data to find words with the most videos
+- Created a target dataset of 25 words with high quality videos, and words related to the healthcare domain
+- Developed an advanced preprocessing pipeline that allowed us to use data from multiple sources
+- Developed a modelling code base that allowed us to experiment with different data sampling, data augmentation, model architectures and training strategies
+- Ran a range of model experiments, and found the best performing model
+- Developed a demo web app to showcase the model
+- Created a report summarizing the project and the results

+You can see the model in action in the [demo app](#demo-app).

+You can read more details about the project in the report below.

+You can find the code for the project in our Github Repository: [https://github.com/omdena-sao-paulo/sign-language-translation-for-brazilian-healthcare](https://github.com/omdena-sao-paulo/sign-language-translation-for-brazilian-healthcare).

 ## Summary
-*This should be somewhat similar to what is described in the [project's main page](https://www.omdena.com/chapter-challenges/ai-assisted-sign-language-translation-for-brazilian-healthcare-settings)*
+*This should be somewhat similar to what is described in the [project's main page](https://www.omdena.com/chapter-challenges/ai-assisted-sign-language-translation-for-brazilian-healthcare-settings).*

 ### Goal

 ### Contributors

+This project took place over 4 months, from February to June 2025.
 Here's a list of people that contributed to the project.
 Feel free to reach out to them if needed:

 **Project Leader**